Machine-Listeners-Valencia/DCASE2021-Task1/README.md

 ### First modifications

-Due to submissions presented in the DCASE2020 edition some modifications to our model
+Due to submissions presented in the DCASE2020 edition some modifications to our model.
+Training proceudre (callbacks, epochs and mixup remain the same)

 | Modification        | Frequency bins| Accuracy    (%)       |
 | :-------------: |:-------------:| :-------------:|